[24th Graduate] A beginner innocently tried setting up a redirect [Apache] [AWS]

 Hmm, that's difficult.

-I found this article very easy to understand.
+This article was very easy to understand.

 URL normalization (redirection with mod_rewrite)